 The monastery is one of the most famous in eastern Crete.
 On August 15, when it celebrates, pilgrims arrive from all over Crete.
 Indeed, some people arrive on foot so as to fulfill an oath.

-According to a legend, once a shepherd lost his best ram on every afternoon.
+According to a legend, once a shepherd lost his best ram every afternoon.
 One day he decided to follow the ram and saw him drinking water that flowed from the cave.
-The shepherd approached and the icon of Virgin Mary was "revealed" to him.
-When he got the icon and moved it to him home, it disappeared and the shepherd found it in the cave, where he built the monastery.
+The shepherd approached and the icon of the Virgin Mary was "revealed" to him.
+When he got the icon and moved it to his home, it disappeared and the shepherd found it in the cave, where he built the monastery.
 They say that the same icon, especially on the Assumption and the other Marian feasts, reappears and mysteriously disappears again.

 The monastery of Faneromeni was very rich and owned smaller monasteries, such as the monasteries of Exakousti, Karydiani and Armos.
 The wealth of the monastery was the cause of constant disputes between the monastery and the Turks of Ierapetra.

 Apart from the legend, the monastery is historic, because it was used for protecting and strengthening the Cretan rebels, such as Francesco Tsantirakis or Papadakis, during the difficult years of Venetian and Turkish enslavement.
-The defensive character of the monastery is revealed by its strategic position and the fortress-like architecture.
+The defensive character of the monastery is revealed by its strategic position and fortress-like architecture.
 Indeed, even today you’ll see bastions and battlements, like in most monasteries of the same period.
 Moreover, it is told that the first secret school in Crete operated here.
 Finally, Rodanthi was nurtured here, a woman that later was dressed as a man with the nickname Spanomanolis and was enlisted in the army of Captain Kazanis, from Marmaketo village, for fighting the Turks.

-- 961-1211: The monastery is built in the B byzantine period.
+- 961-1211: The monastery is built in the B Byzantine period.

-- 1293: The Cretan rebels Alexis Kallergis, Melissinos, Kavasilas and Chamoleos meet secretly in the monastery on Palm Sunday to decide the future of their movements against the Venetians.
+- 1293: The Cretan rebels Alexis Kallergis, Melissinos, Kavasilas, and Chamoleos meet secretly in the monastery on Palm Sunday to decide the future of their movements against the Venetians.

 - 1624: The monastery is restored